s9w/dt/readme.md

 - By default `dt` uses doubles.
 If you prefer floats, just define `DT_FLOATS`.
 This will set the `float_type`.

 ## todo
-- arbitrary time units? maybe something finer than ms
+- arbitrary time units? maybe something more graceful than ms
-- tests